You know when you send a package through the post office and they hand you a tracking number?

 - Identify which recipients are most engaged by seeing who opens or interacts with your content—and how many times.

-- Find out which devices your prospects and customers are using.
+- Find out which devices your prospects and customers are using and where they are located.

 - Determine the content that resonates most with your prospects and clients by analyzing which links or attachments are clicked.